reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 2. Select ON from the "Auto-Analysis" drop-down.

+3. Choose a scope of a previous results on base of which test items should be auto-analyzed: All launches or Launches with the same name.

-3. Click the "Submit" button.
+4. Click the "Submit" button.
 Now "Auto-Analysis" will start as soon as any launch finishes.

 [ ![Image](Images/userGuide/analyzeLaunches/add_auto_analiz.png) ](https://youtu.be/6FzkHOLuuaM)

-**HOW TO START MANUAL ANALYSIS"
+**HOW TO START MANUAL ANALYSIS**

 To start the analysis manually, perform the following steps: